 Stratovolcanoes build up on height by layering lava, ash and tephra.
 By definition, they have alternating layers of pyroclastics and lava.

 When ash falls or lava flows, it solidifies and makes a narrower cone.
-Lava is high viscosity so it’s steep sided.
-But shield volcanoes have lava that run all the way down the side of the volcano.
+Lava is high viscosity so it’s steep-sided.
+But shield volcanoes have lava that runs all the way down the side of the volcano.

 How do stratovolcanoes work?